 The two Undergraduate Representatives to the Executive Committee are elected by the undergraduate members of Grand Council and by active chapter delegates to the Grand Chapter.
 Each of these members serves on the committee during their last year as undergraduates.
 They are responsible for offering insight and their perspectives of being undergraduates in all Executive Committee meetings.
 There are also undergraduates appointed to each General Fraternity Committee to offer insight.

 Also elected by Grand Chapter and by undergraduate delegates are Grand Praetors.
 The Grand Praetors are divided into provinces throughout the country and advise and maintain the chapters within their designated province.
-They also appoint an undergraduate member to represent their specific province during Grand Chapter.
+They also appoint an undergraduate member to represent their specific province during Grand Council.

 The Board of Grand Trustees is comprised of eighteen members, all of whom are volunteers and serve six year terms.
 They are also members of Grand Council.
 Six of the Grand Trustees are elected during each Grand Chapter.
 This office oversees and maintains chapter housing-related programs and consults with house corporations and others who hold property that benefits undergraduate chapters.
 They also provide undergraduate chapters with solutions to liability coverage and mortgage financing through the advancement of the Risk Management Foundation and Constantine Capital, Inc.